Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Introduction

 This generalises a theorem of Larki~\cite{Larki:dichotomy_for_self-similar_graphs}, who assumes that~\(\Gamma\) is amenable and that the action is ``pseudo-free''; the latter implies, in particular, that the underlying groupoid is Hausdorff.
 The use of type semigroups clarifies a key step in the proof in~\cite{Larki:dichotomy_for_self-similar_graphs}.

 The paper is organised as follows.
-In Section~\ref{sec:preordered_abelian}, we discuss the R\o{}rdam--Tarski Theorem and relevant facts in the generality of preordered monoids.
+In Section~\ref{sec:preordered_abelian}, we discuss a generalisation of Tarski's theorem due to R\o{}rdam and study relevant facts in the generality of preordered monoids.
 We also briefly recall generalities about the Cuntz semigroup.
 In Section~\ref{sec:twisted_groupoids} we gather and prove some basic facts concerning \(\Cst\)\nb-algebras associated to twisted \'etale (not necessarily Hausdorff) groupoids.
 Section~\ref{sec:type_semigroup} introduces the type semigroup.
 We first treat the case of a topological space, and then take the quotient by an equivalence relation of dynamical nature that depends on the choice of a family~\(\B\) of bisections of the groupoid.
 We also define the type semigroup in an equivalent way using a stabilised groupoid, discuss its behavior under Morita equivalence, and relate it to the Cuntz semigroups of twisted groupoid \(\Cst\)\nb-algebras.
 Section~\ref{sec:ideals_states} is devoted to regular states and ideals in the type semigroup and their relationship with the groupoid itself and groupoid \(\Cst\)\nb-algebras.
 In Section~\ref{sec:pure_infiniteness} we prove our main results on pure infiniteness and stable finiteness.
 We also define a type semigroup for a Cartan inclusion.
 Finally, in Section~\ref{sec:self-similar} we calculate the type semigroups for self-similar actions and apply our results to Exel--Pardo algebras.
-In Appendix~\ref{sec:Rordam-Tarski}, we prove the R\o{}rdam--Tarski Theorem, and in Appendix~\ref{sec:measures} we prove the Riesz Theorem for regular dimension functions.